sudancovid19/sdncovid19/SDN-Dashboards/README.md

-# Google Charts files developed for Managing the Pandemic Outbreak in Sudan
+# Visualizing The Pandemic Outbreak in Sudan

 # GUIDELINES: